18 U.S.C. § 1343 - Federal Wire Fraud Law

 Wire fraud is prosecuted as a federal crime when the communication crosses state lines or international borders.

-The Federal Bureau of Investigation (FBI) is the primary law enforcement agent investigating wire fraud allegations.
+The Federal Bureau of Investigation (FBI) is the primary law enforcement agency investigating wire fraud allegations.
 The United States Department of Justice (DOJ) is responsible for seeking an indictment on federal crimes, such as wire and 18 U.S.C.
 1341 mail fraud, which include some primary elements of the crime, such as the following:

 - The existence of a fraudulent scheme,